InstituteforDiseaseModeling/PACE-HRH/.github/CONTRIBUTING.md

 The __lintr__ package checks for code style problems.

-The linting configuration is controlled by the .lint file in the package root directory.
+The linting configuration is controlled by the .lintr file in the package root directory.

 With the .lintr file in place, the command to lint a file is: